UndefinedCreations/docs/gradle-plugins/nova/folder/custom-folder.md

 ## Modifying the entire path

 You can also modify the entire file path it's going to use.
 You can do this by using the `serverFolder` method.

-> [!IMPORTANT]
-> TBD, another `serverFolder` method should be added to allow for the passing of a `File` without using a function type

 ::: tabs key:groovy-kotlin
 == Groovy DSL